Whisper-to-Interact/grover-pt-info/README.md

 # grover-pt-info
 **Hiiiii I'm Grover!
 Putting more of my Pony Town info here.**

 Just because my character has a certain pride flag does not mean I personally identify that way.
-I personally am **Trans Boy+, AroAllo, and Polyam** (+ more ish), so if a pony has something else that's my headcanon for them.
+I personally am **Trans ExtraBoy+, AroAllo, and Polyam** (+ more ish), so if a pony has something else that's my headcanon for them.

 Main fandoms include **Life Series, EPIC the musical, Good Omens, Indigo Park, and more.**